jjdmol/LOFAR/StationTest/README.txt

 1) Introduction

 a) Purpose
-This test suite uses scripts that call rsptcl and tbbctl to control a LOFAR station.
+This test suite uses scripts that call rspctl and tbbctl to control a LOFAR station.
 Most scripts are written in Python.
 The test suite offers modules written in Python that allow easy access to rspctl and tbbctl, and that offer pass/fail handling and logging.
 The test scripts allow focussing on a typical